 Albert City - Marathon is a very small town located in the state of Iowa.
 With a population of 1,381 people and just one neighborhood, Albert City - Marathon is the 317th largest community in Iowa.
-Much of the housing stock in Albert City - Marathon was built prior to World War II, making it one of the older and more historic towns in the country.
+Albert City - Marathon has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Albert City - Marathon, you'll notice that it is more blue-collar than most other communities in America.
-41.79% of Albert City - Marathon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Albert City - Marathon is a blue-collar town, with 41.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Albert City - Marathon is a town of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in Albert City - Marathon who work in healthcare (9.94%), management occupations (9.94%), and sales jobs (7.64%).

-Being a small town, Albert City - Marathon does not have a public transit system used by locals to get to and from work.
+Albert City - Marathon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Albert City - Marathon who are college-educated is close to the national average for all communities of 21.84%: 17.45% of the adults in Albert City - Marathon have a bachelor's degree or advanced degree.